The Lancet September 07, 2002

 Key Findings

-2. The reduction in the 4-month composite endpoint was primarily driven by a halving of refractory angina in the intervention group compared to the conservative group (RR 0.47, p<0.0001).
+2. This 4-month benefit was primarily driven by a marked reduction in the incidence of refractory angina (6.5% in the interventional group vs 11.6% in the conservative group; RR 0.47, p<0.0001).

 Study Design